immersive-web/webxr-input-profiles/packages/motion-controllers/README.md

 ```

 ## Components
-Once a `MotionController` has been created, developers can access interact with its components such as thumbsticks, touchpads, triggers, grips, and buttons.
+Once a `MotionController` has been created, developers can access interact with its components such as thumbsticks, touchpads, triggers, squeezes, and buttons.
 These components expose their current values through the `Components.values` object.
 The `values.state` key will always be present and describes the overall state of the component as being `pressed`, `touched`, or `default`.
 In addition to `values.state`, components may optionally also have a `values.button`, `values.xAxis`, or `values.yAxis`.
 Each of values are populated slightly differently based on the underlying component type.

-### Trigger, Grip, and Button components
+### Trigger, Squeeze, and Button components
-Much of the behavior of `trigger`, `grip`, and `button` components is identical, though they are often used for different interactions (e.g. grips may often be preferred for picking up objects).
+Much of the behavior of `trigger`, `squeeze`, and `button` components is identical, though they are often used for different interactions (e.g. a squeeze may often be preferred for picking up objects).
 The `values.button` is set directly from the associated `GamepadButton.value`.
 If the `GamepadButton.pressed` is true or the `GamepadButton.value` is 1, the `values.state` will be set to `pressed`.
 Otherwise, if the `GamepadButton.touched` is true or the `GamepadButton.value` is greater than 0, the component's `values.state` will be set to `touched`.
 Otherwise the `values.state` is set to `default`.

 ```js
 import { Constants } from './webxr-input-profiles.module.js';